Organic Mulches: Better Soil, Better Plants

 Mulches, the soil coverings many people associate primarily with weed suppression and garden decoration, also play an important part in plant health and soil structure.
 The right organic mulch — as opposed to black plastic or decorative rock— can enrich your garden by:

 - adding nutrients to the soil through decomposition of organic matter

 - improving soil structure

 - minimizing weeds

-While the benefits of mulching for soil and plant health are clear, choosing the right mulch for your garden can be confusing because it is a game of tradeoffs.
+While the benefits of mulching for soil and plant health are clear, choosing the right mulch for your garden can be confusing because it’s a game of tradeoffs.
 For example, wood chip mulches, which resist compaction and blowing away in the wind, have a high carbon to nitrogen ratio that might temporarily reduce nitrogen in the soil for plant uptake.
 Cocoa hulls are lovely, but they are expensive and can be toxic to dogs.
-Straw, great for a summer mulch in vegetable gardens, is highly flammable – not a desirable thing in the Sierra Foothills in August.
+Straw, great for a summer mulch in vegetable gardens, is highly flammable — not a desirable thing in the Sierra foothills in August.

 That said, here are some tips to help guide your decisions for mulching:

 Season – Winter mulches are best for insulating woody plants (trees, bushes, perennials).
 Shredded leaves, pine needles, or straw will help keep the soil evenly cool throughout the winter.
 Summer mulches, best applied in mid-spring when active root growth has started, help retain soil moisture, reduce weeds and keep soil cooler during the hottest months.

 Depth – Two to four inches is the suggested depth of garden mulches.

 Location – Keep mulch at least six to twelve inches away from tree and shrub trunks, and one inch away from flower/vegetable stems, to avoid rot, cankers and other diseases.